warmans/go-thr/README.md

-Pressing buttons on the amp will emit events (e.g. that you can view on sendsx) HOWEVER this is only true if you first of all tell the amp to do so, either by opening and closing the app first, or by sending the command see (pkg/amp/requests).
+Pressing buttons on the amp will emit events (e.g. that you can view on sendsx) HOWEVER this is only true if you first of all tell the amp to do so, either by opening and closing the app first, or by sending the command see (messages.go).